acvetkov/sinon-chrome/README.md

 handler.withArgs(1, 2, 3).callCount; // 2
 ```

-To reset stubs data and properties values, you should call `chrome.reset`.
+To reset stubs data, you should call `chrome.reset`.

 **For example**